OysteinFalkeid/Game-Code/README.md

 ## geting started
 In the source_code directory run the main.py file in the your python interpreter. (python 3.12 has been tested)

+The easyest metod of downloading the project is to run git clone. otherwise a simple download from GitHub will sufice.